Legal Separation Vs. Divorce

 When you are certain you want to end your marriage and there are no financial, religious, or other reasons to remain legally married, you may want to consider a divorce.
 It will save you the time and money of getting a legal separation, only to pay for a divorce later.
 You will also need a divorce if you plan to eventually remarry.

-• In a legal separation, you will likely have spousal inheritance rights in case of the death of a spouse.
+• Inheritance Rights: Couples will likely have spousal inheritance rights in case of the death of a spouse.

 The IRS deems Court-Ordered Legal Separation with a Maintenance Order (Legal Separation Agreement) to be the same as divorce for tax filing purposes.
 Under a Court-Ordered Legal Separation, you cannot file as Married Filing Joint.
 There are circumstances where this may vary, and you will need to review your particular circumstances with an accountant.
 There may be different rules in different states regarding State Income Tax filing status when legally separated.